 3.1 Safety inspections.
 Spot checks of on-board safety equipment by race officers.
-3.2 For Club races this is the individual boat's responsibility 3.3 Competitor Marshalling Areas Designated waiting areas in event of postponement.
+3.2 Safety patrol vessels for control of competitors before and during starting sequence and at the finish to avoid other vessels.
+For Club races this is the individual boat's responsibility 3.3 Competitor Marshalling Areas Designated waiting areas in event of postponement.
 Not used for club races 3.4 Postponement/suspension of Starting Sequence In the event of other vessel movements.
 3.5 Length of Starting Line Club line is a fixed length & cannot be extended or shortened